TommasoTricker/wiki-path/README.md

 Took 12m24.7296545s
 ```

-Run `./wiki-path -h` for more options.
+Run `wiki-path -h` for more options.